How to Complete a Home Renovation Project Quickly and On Time

 First and foremost, Have a Plan – Sounds simple enough right?
 I want to renovate my kitchen or bath.
 That’s a start, but there’s much more to it than that.
 Consult with your contractor about your project and find out a realistic time frame to start and complete the work.
 I recommend you get a calendar and use it as a project tracker.
 If it’s going to take 6 weeks for example, mark what the finish date is on the calendar.
 Then, reverse engineer or back track everything that needs to be done and assign a date to everything.
 For example, Day 1 Demolition, Day 2 Remove popcorn ceiling, Day 3 electrical rough-in, etc. This will also help you know what materials you need and when.
 For example, if you’re doing demolition on Day 1, you’ll need a dumpster on site.
 If you’re hiring a General Contractor to work on your project, they will handle these details, but it’s good to ask what you need to provide and what they will provide.
 If you are installing cabinets on Day 30, and it takes 4 weeks to order the cabinets, that means you need to get the floor plan designed immediately so that an order can be placed and delivered in time.

-See also Tips For Planning a Home Renovation Project
+See also How Important Is a Home Renovation Guide?

 Have a realistic budget.
 How will you fund your project?
 Savings?
 Loan?
 Credit Cards?
 A gut kitchen or bath renovation is not inexpensive.
 Be prepared to spend several thousand dollars even on the low end.
 Make a list of everything you’ll need: cabinets, flooring, lighting, appliances, fixtures, sinks, disposal, toilet, tub, knobs, and more.
 Also, who is going to do the work.
 Is this a DIY project or will you be employing professionals?
 If you’re going with the DIY route, be realistic about your abilities and how much time you have to contribute to the renovation considering your other responsibilities – full time job, family, etc.